santiment/academy/src/docs/sanbase/social-trends/index.md

 #### Hype Score

 The Hype Score is the primary criterion for ranking words on our list.
-It's based on this[formula](/metrics/emerging-trends/#hype-score) developed by Santiment, which analyzes all social media messages.
+It's based on this [formula](/metrics/emerging-trends/#hype-score) developed by Santiment, which analyzes all social media messages.

 Using [social volume](https://academy.santiment.net/sanbase/emerging-trends-page/#social-volume)
 and number of unique authors we rank words by popularity in social media at the moment.

-A higher **Hype Score** indicates that for the last 24 hours this particular word or topic became more valuable for the audience compared to previous 14 days.
+A higher **Hype Score** indicates that over the last 24 hours this particular word or topic became more valuable for the audience compared to the previous 14 days.

 ### How to use it